surfingoldelephant/PowerShell-Docs/reference/5.1/PSWorkflow/About/about_ActivityCommonParameters.md

 `<DisplayName>:<PSProgressMessage>` format.

-This parameter is particularly useful for identifying activities in a `ForEach -Parallel` script block.
+This parameter is particularly useful for identifying activities in a `foreach -Parallel` script block.
 Without this message, activities in all parallel branches are identified by the same name.

 #### PSRemotingBehavior \<RemotingBehavior\>